 Manage databases in Azure SQL Database by using Azure Automation

-This guide will introduce you to the Azure Automation service, and how it can be used to simplify the management of databases in Azure SQL Database.
+This guide introduces you to the Azure Automation service, and how it can be used to simplify the management of databases in Azure SQL Database.

 About Azure Automation